Will march towards Delhi peacefully: Farmer leader Dallewal | Headlines

 The farmers protesting at two border points between Punjab and Haryana will resume their ''Delhi Chalo'' march on Wednesday after they rejected the Centre's proposal for procuring pulses, maize and cotton at the MSP by government agencies for five years.

-Thousands of farmers, who began their march to Delhi on February 13, were stopped at the Haryana border itself, where they clashed with security personnel.
-The farmers have been camping at the Shambhu and Khanauri border points between Punjab and Haryana since then.
+Thousands of farmers, who began their march to Delhi on February 13, were stopped at the Punjab-Haryana border, where they clashed with security personnel.
+The farmers have been camping at the Shambhu and Khanauri border points between Punjab and Haryana.

 The Samyukta Kisan Morcha (Non-Political) and the Kisan Mazdoor Morcha are spearheading the ''Delhi Chalo'' march to press the Centre to accept their demands, including a legal guarantee on the MSP for crops and farm loan waiver.